Nesh00/news-frontend/README.md

 My future goal for this app is:

-- Add a create new user form
 - Add pagination on both articles and comments
-- Edit your own comments
-- As user you can create, edit and delete your own articles
+- Delete your own articles

 ---